raohuaming/meteor-flux-store/README.md

 ### FluxStore.fetch(storeName, config)

-After defining stores by FluxStore.define, then you can fetch a given store by calling this function, and optionally configure its deps and init states:
+After defining stores by FluxStore.define, then you can fetch a given store by calling this function, and configure its deps and init states.
+It will check whether the passed initStates match the checker defined in initStates, as shown above.

 ```
   var Store = FluxStore.fetch('store',{